Unimatrix0/update_ombi/README.md

 **Configuration File Support with Variables**

-In order to ensure that update_ombi applys updates based on your exact configuration, you may need to create a configuration file. update-ombi looks for `update_ombi.conf` in the same directory as `update_ombi.sh`.
+In order to ensure that this script applies updates correctly for your environment, you may need to create a configuration file.
+This script looks for `update_ombi.conf` in the same directory as `update_ombi.sh`.

 |Variable|Comment|Default Value|
 |:----------:|:-------------:|:--------------:|